Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/instance-methods.md

 **Each instance of a class has its own state**.
 This means that one album object can have the title "When Doves Cry" and another album object have the title "Dirty Computer."

-We will see now that **all instances of a class have the same behavior**.
+We will see that **all instances of a class have the same behavior**.
 This means that the method `get_audio_data` will be the same for all album objects.
 The only thing that will change from one instance to another is the value of the `track_list` attribute.

 ### !end-callout